Domi04151309/NaturalFaithful/README.md

 ![Minecraft Version](https://img.shields.io/badge/Minecraft-1.15.2-success)

 # NaturalFaithful
-NaturalFaithful is a resource pack for Minecraft Java Edition.
+NaturalFaithful is a resource pack for Minecraft Java Edition that works as an add-on for Faithful.
+This add-on is a collection of other add-ons and custom self-made textures to ensure compatability and the best possible user experience.
 It is an attempt to make Minecraft look more realistic and overall a little bit better.
-It works as an add-on for Faithful.

 ### Screenshots
 ![Minecraft Screenshot](https://raw.githubusercontent.com/Domi04151309/NaturalFaithful/master/landscape.jpg)